loopwerk/loopwerk.io/content/articles/2025-12-01-safe-django-db-migrations.md

     new_name = models.CharField(max_length=100)
 ```

-Generate the migration, deploy, and you’re done.
+Generate the migration, deploy, and you're done.

 ## Summary